marco-mania/kf5-servicemenus-videoconvert/README.md

 KDE service menus for video file converting to the common video formats MP4 or WebM.
-The encoding specifications are chosen for wide compatibility and balance between encoding speed and size.
+The encoding specifications are chosen for wide compatibility and good tradeoff between encoding speed and size.

 The conversion is done using FFmpeg.
 If available, hardware encoding with VAAPI will be used.